jeremytammik/moniwonig/README.md

 many thanks to theo armour, who implemented this all in his [explayrimental Showdown demo for Jeremy](https://github.com/theo-armour/explayrimental/tree/gh-pages/tammik/showdown)!

 question: how to handle links within the document? is that possible? maybe specify an id to jump to?

+for instance, in the section 'hauptaufgaben', i would like to make the entry 'ofen' jump to the 'ofenbauer' section. how? handle that using seoparate md documents for each internal link?